chef/chef-web-docs/chef_master/source/custom_resources.rst

 For example, Chef includes built-in resources to manage files, packages, templates, and services, but it does not include a resource that manages websites.

 .. end_tag

-As of 12.14, individual properties can be marked as `sensitive: true`, which suppresses the value of that property when exporting the resource's state.
-Changed in Chef Client 12.5.
-This is the recommended approach for all custom resources starting with Chef client 12.5.
-See  https://github.com/chef-cookbooks/compat_resource for using custom resources with chef-client 12.1 - 12.4.
-Changed in 12.5, "resource attributes" are now known as "resource properties".

 Syntax
 =====================================================